Chart Color Schemes

 Waroona faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

 The rate of private health cover is high at approximately 54%, covering around 2,479 people.
-Arthritis and mental health issues are the most common medical conditions, affecting 11.3% and 8.1% of residents respectively.
-About 64.4% of residents report being completely clear of medical ailments, compared to 66.4% in the rest of WA.
-The area has a higher proportion of seniors aged 65 and over at 21.7%, with around 990 people falling into this age group, compared to 17.6% in the rest of WA.
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+The most common medical conditions are arthritis and mental health issues, affecting 11.3% and 8.1% of residents respectively.
+About 64.4% of residents report no medical ailments, compared to 66.4% across the rest of WA.
+Waroona has a higher proportion of seniors aged 65 and over at 21.7%, or 990 people, than the Rest of WA's 17.6%.
+Health outcomes among seniors in Waroona are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health